Dillon-Benson/Dillon-Benson.github.io/source/_posts/2013-07-20-how-to-use-the-terminal-part-2.markdown

 Now that you got the hang of creating and deleting files, it's time to show you how to delete directories.

 ##Deleting directories
+Removing a directory is just like removing a file.
+In fact it's the same command, "rm".
+However, it's time to introduce a new concept to commandss.
+You know that commands have 0 or more arguments.
+{% codeblock lang:bash %}
+cd foo
+{% endcodeblock %}
+This has a command, "cd", and an argument, "foo".
+Turns out that commands have another nice features called options and they're a special form of arguments.
+Options are arguments that are prefixed with "-" or "--".
+The main purpose of options are to specify how you want a command to be run.
+Keep in mind however that not all commands have options.
+It turns out that the "rm" command has a special option for deleting directories. "-rf".
+This means remove a directory with recursive force.
+Don't worry about what that means for now.
+Just know that "-rf" along side of "rm" is used for deleting directories.
+Let's say our home directory looks something like this:
+{% img /images/foo-directory.png %}
+Notice the "foo" directory?
+If we want to delete this, all we need to do is issue an "rm" command like this:
+{% codeblock lang:bash %}
+rm -rf foo
+{% endcodeblock %}
+Where "rm" is the remove command, "-rf" the recursive force option we're using, and "foo" being the argument specifying the directory we want to remove.

+##showing what's in a file
+There a nice command called "cat" that's used for showing what's inside of a file.
+Let's say that sometime in the future when you begin programming your first ruby code you have a file named "hello.rb" (The ".rb" in the file name means it's a ruby file).
+Now if you want to see what's inside of this just use "cat" with an argument.
+As you might have already guessed, yes, "cat" takes one argument specifying the name of the file you want to see the content of.
+So issuing:
+{% codeblock lang:bash %}
+cat hello.rb
+{% endcodeblock %}
+May result in something that looks like this:
+{% img /images/cat-hello-rb.png %}
+Below the "cat" command you see ruby code.
+This is what's inside of the "hello.rb" file.
+Ruby code!

+I hope this tutorial went good for you.
+If you have any questions please leave a comment.
+Make sure you have a good grip on what you've learned so far.
+We're not done with the terminal tutorials yet.
+It's crucial you understand how to use it before you begin programming.
+Thanks for reading.
+See you soon.